Substack vs WordPress — Which Blogging Platform is better?

 Conclusion WordPress vs Substack Needs to Work For You

 So, that’s my look into the world of Substack vs WordPress, and I hope this has helped you make an informed decision.
-It all comes down to your unique needs, goals, and how you want to show up online.
+It all comes down to your unique needs, goals, and how you want to create content show up online.

 If you’re a business owner looking to promote your products or services, showcase your brand personality, and build some serious SEO juice, WordPress is likely your best bet.

 Whichever platform you choose, it should feel right for you and your audience.
-It needs to make it easy for you to share your amazing content and connect with your people in a way that feels authentic to you.
+It needs to make it easy for you to share your amazing content and connect with your dedicated audience of people in a way that feels authentic to you.
 Remember, your blog is your online home.
 Make sure it’s a place where you feel comfortable, where your personality shines through, and where your audience loves to hang out.
 Now get out there and share your content!

 Website Design Made Simple Podcast